Jayanth-L/CallRecorder/README.md

 Any pull requests are welcome!

-# Notice foro targeting Android pie and above
+# Notice for targeting Android pie and above
 from android pie i.e; api level 28, AOSP has removed Call recording Stream Api from AOSP, so it won't work on pie + devices however this app should work on android devices with oreo and below except some OEM devices.